Before Farkas: Anton Horner on Tonguing

 Think about that for a second.
 Then think about how Farkas described tonguing.
 Rather different, in fact just about as different as you could ever come up with.
 Horner (1877-1971) was a great player and teacher, for many years principal hornist of the Philadelphia orchestra.
 What he is suggesting is a totally valid approach to tonguing.

-Kendall Betts was answering a question about tonguing.
-Please read the whole thing, but this excerpt gives you the heart of his answer:
+Kendall Betts was answering a question about tonguing, with this excerpt giving the heart of his answer:

 Your memory is correct in regard to tonguing the shortest notes by “spitting” i.e. hitting your upper lip and the bottom of the front teeth simultaneously.
 I was taught this by my teacher in high school, Ward Fearn, second horn of the Philadelphia Orchestra with James Chambers and Mason Jones from 1942-1965.
 I believe this technique was taught to all students at Curtis by Anton Horner and was certainly passed on by them to their students.
 Mr. Jones never mentioned it, though perhaps he didn’t have to in my case since I had previously learned it from Mr. Fearn before I entered Curtis.